bimdata/python-api-client/docs/IfcApi.md

 Merge IFC files

+Only works for IFC files.
 Merge IFC files.
 The merged IFC file will be put in the same folder that the first IFC of the list Required scopes: ifc:write

 ### Example